The Appeal That Changed the Course of History — Modern Paraphrase | fresh.bible

 Paul responded:

-"You've appealed to .
-To you will go."
+"You've appealed to Caesar.
+To Caesar you will go."

 There's something almost cinematic about this moment.
 Paul's enemies had been trying to get him killed for years — riots, conspiracies, corrupt officials, ambush plots.
 And Paul ended it with a legal move that not only saved his life but guaranteed him an audience in .
 The very place he'd been wanting to go.
 Sometimes the thing that looks like a desperate last resort is actually the path God has been building toward all along.

-Some days later, King Agrippa arrived in Caesarea with his sister Bernice to welcome to his new post.
-(Quick context: this is Herod Agrippa II — the last of the Herod dynasty, a political figure with deep knowledge of Jewish affairs.
+Some days later, arrived in with his sister Bernice to welcome to his new post.
+(Quick context: this is II — the last of the Herod dynasty, a political figure with deep knowledge of Jewish affairs.
 Bernice was his sister who often appeared with him at official functions.)

-"There's a prisoner here — left over from administration.
-When I was in Jerusalem, the chief and came to me demanding a guilty verdict.
+"There's a prisoner here — left over from Felix's administration.
+When I was in Jerusalem, the chief priests and elders came to me demanding a guilty verdict.

 I told them that's not how Rome works.
 We don't condemn someone before the accused has faced their accusers and had the chance to defend themselves.